Shapeways/ShapeJS-Example/README.md

 or as little of it as you wish.

 The current requirements to run the demo are:
-- PHP
+- PHP 5.3
 - Curl extension for PHP
 - PECL Oauth for PHP (should be installed by default on windows binaries)
-- Apache (point your document root at the main ShapeJS Demo directory)
+- Apache 2.2 (point your document root at the main ShapeJS Demo directory)
-- A browser that supports WebGL (for previews).
+- A browser that supports WebGL such as Chrome or Firefox (for previews).

 demoSettings.php contains a number of settings for running the sample application.
 There are settings for API Oauth access and consumer keys and secrets.
 SHAPE_JS_PIPELINE contains the url for the ShapeJS server to use.
 APP_HOST_NAME is the hostname of the server that your app is running on.